Medication Therapy Management

 At the end of the review, the health care provider will provide you with a summary of what you discussed.
 The summary will include the following:

 - Recommended To-Do List.
-Your plan may include suggestions for you and your prescriber to discuss during your next visit.
+Your to-do list may include suggestions for you and your prescriber to discuss during your next visit.
 Here is a blank copy of the

 - Medication List.
 This is a list of all the medications discussed during your review.
 You can keep this list and share it with your prescribers and/or caregivers.

 - Here is a blank copy of the Medication List for tracking your medications

 Who will contact me about completing the review?